 As long as any given PDF is textual (contains text), not password protected or encrypted, Google can read it and index it.

-Generally links in PDF files are treated similarly to links in HTML: they can pass PageRank and other indexing signals, and Google may follow them after crawling the PDF file.
+Generally, links in PDF files are treated similarly to links in HTML: they can pass indexing signals, and Google may follow them after crawling the PDF file.

-And here’s a much more recent confirmation of the same from Google’s Gary Illyes who said in the comments section of this Google+ post that links within PDF documents do pass PageRank.
+Here’s a much more recent confirmation of the same from Google’s Gary Illyes who said in the comments section of a [now-defunct] Google+ post that links within PDF documents do pass PageRank.